BenPope95/scaffold-eth-substreams-challenge/README.md

 ```

-If it does, congradulations, you have built your first Substreams! 🎊
+If it does, congratulations, you have built your first Substreams! 🎊

+Notes for authors:

+- make a test map_module for the store_module
+- add a new checkpoint for deploying their subgraph
+- make the use Apollo Client and querying